pyk/salestock-backend-ta/README.md

 # Salestock Backend Technical Assigment
 This is The Salestock Backend TA.
 They give me two cases, and I choose the product and category management with hierarchical tree data for category.

-The end goal of this TA is to build API endpoint for the case that production-ready grade.
+The end goal of this TA is to build API endpoint for that case.

-The mandatory assesment points is

-1. REST API routing design
-2. Apps modeling and abstraction skill

-which 2 of this assesment points should be perfect 5.

-I know, you may think that those assesment points is sounds very subjective.
-Because different organization have different perspective about how they design REST API and modeling the apps.
-So, it's hard to have 5 points on this subjective one.

-I try to ask them to elaborate more and if there is exists some kind of style guide from their organization that I can use as reference.
-But, I got no answer from them.

-I feel a litle bit strange.
-I want create API endpoint that fit their culture, but I have no clue. **I don't know if it's ever going to work**.
-I just build what I believe that this is the best approach of REST API and Apps modeling.

-The technology constraint is they only allowed me to use Scala or Nodejs.
-This is doen't matter actually.
-I can't write any Scala because my litle notebook doesn't have enough memory to run JVM, it's ironic.
-I have build a several in-house production apps in Nodejs and it's very hard to manage, especially for team.

-Just my 2c, **they should try [Go programming language](https://golang.org)** and get the hell out from javascript-callback-hell + complexity-of-NPM-modules.
-Also, The core community of Nodejs is too political.
-It's to risky to bet the core technology of the company in Nodejs.
-I hope their technical director know that.

-## Status
-WIP

-## Demo

-TODO: screencast should be enough?

-## API
+## API Endpoints

+You can also use `postman` extension on Google Chrome or similar tool that you are familiar with.

+### Categories
+Each category have exactly one sup-category/parent category and many sub-category/childs category.

-TODO:
+TODO: add image

 ```
-Categories
-GET /categories - fetch all categories
+GET /categories
-POST /categories - create a new category
-GET /categories/:id - fetch a single category
-PUT /categories/:id - update category
-DELETE /categories/:id - delete category

-Product
-GET /products - fetch all products
-POST /products - create a new product
-GET /products/:id - fetch a single product by id
-PUT /products/:id - update products
-DELETE /products/:id - delete product
-GET /products/category/:id - fetch all prpducts from a single category
+# curl(1) test, copy & paste this on your terminal
+curl -i -H "Accept: application/json" http://salestock-backend-ta.herokuapp.com/categories
 ```
+fetch all categories.

 ## License
 BSD 3-clause